 Check out How to Nest for Less’s amazing tutorial.

 2. Hooded Towel

 To Simple Bliss: my almost teenage daughter is asking for this for Christmas now.

 I guess it would be easy to say that this one would be liked by kids of any age – even adults that we all know are truly kids.

 I like the tutorial, it is pretty simple.
-It only takes two towels and some ribbon that matches.
-I was going to say cute ribbon but the towel could be made for a boy that doesn't want “cute”.
+It only takes 2 towels and some ribbon that matches.
+I was going to say cute ribbon but the towel could be made for a boy that doesn’t want “cute”.